L061N/Login-custom-overlays/README.md

 Download and run the installer available from the [releases page](https://github.com/fixfactory/bo2-official-overlays/releases).
 You will be able to choose which overlays you wish to install.
 Comes with an uninstaller.

-Or, for the security-minded power-user, you can install without running any executable by cloning this repo and copying all the folders from `\Overlays` and pasting them into this folder in your SimHub directory: `C:\Program Files (x86)\SimHub\DashTemplates`
+Alternatively, for the security-minded power-user, you can install without running any executable by cloning this repo and copying all the folders from `\Overlays` and pasting them in this SimHub directory: `C:\Program Files (x86)\SimHub\DashTemplates`.
+Then compile the plugin in `\Plugin` with Visual Studio and copy `benofficial2.Plugin.dll` to `C:\Program Files (x86)\SimHub`.

 If you don't have them already, you must install these two:
 - [SimHub](https://www.simhubdash.com/download-2/): needed to run the overlays
 - [Romainrob's collection](https://www.simhubdash.com/community-2/dashboard-templates/romainrobs-collection/): needed for the excellent extra properties plugin

+When starting SimHub the next time, it will ask you to enable the newly installed plugins.
+Enable them and toggle "Show in Left Menu" to be able to configure the options.

 ## How to Use